timotheeg/nefarious/doc/source/how.rst

 For using the cli tool, below are some examples.
 Assume that

 -  **input.nef** is the input nef file you want to manipulate
--  **processed.jpeg** is the developed and processed jpeg you want to inject i nyour nef to replace the dumb preview jpeg.
+-  **processed.jpeg** is the developed and processed jpeg you want to inject in your nef to replace the dumb preview jpeg.

 Note: as a prerequisite for replacing the preview jpeg with another file, that file should have all metadata stripped.
 That can be achieved easily with the jpegtran utility from libjpeg_.